-I suggested a Jeep loop across the Boise Ridge to occupy the few hours before our Fourth of July barbecue with Nick and Kayla.
-I guess if the ladies don’t want to go then we have room to invite Hunter and Thornton, if they’re willing to leave the Xbox for that long.
+I suggested a Jeep loop across the Boise Ridge to occupy the few hours before our Fourth of July barbecue with Nick and Kayla but the ladies don’t seem interested.
+I guess if they don’t want to go then we have room to invite Hunter and Thornton, if they’re willing to leave the Xbox for that long.

 “Do you guys want to take a Jeep ride up the ridge?”
 I call through Hunter’s closed door.
 I’m pleasantly surprised when I hear a “yeah” emerge from a moment of mumbling.

 “Have you been on the Boise Ridge Road?”
 I ask Thornton.

 Exploring all the area roads was a typical way to pass the days growing up in the Idaho countryside.
 It shouldn’t surprise me anymore but it still does when I hear from Boiseans who haven’t visited the forested ridge above town.
 I enjoy getting to show it to them for the first time.

 Nick had mentioned taking a turn at the wheel when we drove to Silver City¹ so I offer him the helm after our first stop.
 He doesn’t hesitate.

 “No, sorry Hunter,” I answer.
 “You need a little experience for these roads.”